oscr/raspberrypi_linux/README.md

 __Note__ If you're running on a system without display you may have to use: __runqemu qemux86 nographic__

+You __may__ have to provide your password when starting qemu.
+If that is the case you will see something like this:

+    [sudo] password for oscar:

 Wait for the system to boot and then login as __root__

     qemux86 login: root
+    root@qemux86:~# uname -a
+    Linux qemux86 4.1.17-yocto-standard #1 SMP PREEMPT Sun Apr 17 11:00:20 CEST 2016 i686 GNU/Linux

 Congratulations!
-You have now built and run Poky for the first time.
+You have now built and executed Poky in QEMU.

 ##Step 2: Making our own layer and recipe
 In the previous step we built Poky without any changes.
-But in this step we're going to customize it by adding a layer which will contain our custom image and a recipe for a helloworld application.
+In this step we're going to customize it by adding a layer that will contain an example recipe and our custom image.

 Make sure that you're in the `poky` folder (for me that's `/home/oscar/yocto/poky`)

-We will now create our own layer which we will call `iot-tech-day` and at the same time generate a recipe which we will call `helloIotTech`.
-Rember that if you open a new terminal you need to `source oe-init-build-env` again.
+We will now generate our layer and example recipe.
+In the example I will call the layer `squeed` and the the recipe for `helloSqueed`.
+Please feel free to name yours whatever you like, but remeber to change the name in the examples that follow.

-    yocto-layer create iot-tech-day
+    yocto-layer create squeed
-    Please enter the layer priority you'd like to use for the layer: [default: 6] 6 Would you like to have an example recipe created? (y/n) [default: n] y Please enter the name you'd like to use for your example recipe: [default: example] helloIotTech Would you like to have an example bbappend file created? (y/n) [default: n] n
+    Please enter the layer priority you'd like to use for the layer: [default: 6] 10 Would you like to have an example recipe created? (y/n) [default: n] y Please enter the name you'd like to use for your example recipe: [default: example] helloSqueed Would you like to have an example bbappend file created? (y/n) [default: n] n

-    New layer created in meta-iot-tech-day.
+    New layer created in meta-squeed.

-    Don't forget to add it to your BBLAYERS (for details see meta-iot-tech-day\README).
+    Don't forget to add it to your BBLAYERS (for details see meta-squeed\README).

-You will notice that a folder `meta-iot-tech-day` has been created.
+You will notice that a folder `meta-squeed` has been created.
 The `meta-` is added as a naming prefix by convention.
-So the name of our layer is `meta-iot-tech-day`.
+So the name of our layer is `meta-squeed`.

 After adding the layer you should have folder with the following structure:

-    tree meta-iot-tech-day/
+    tree meta-squeed/
-    meta-iot-tech-day/
+    meta-squeed/
     ├── conf
     │   └── layer.conf
     ├── COPYING.MIT
     ├── README
     └── recipes-example
         └── example
-            ├── helloIotTech-0.1
+            ├── helloSqueed-0.1
             │   ├── example.patch
             │   └── helloworld.c
-            └── helloIotTech_0.1.bb
+            └── helloSqueed_0.1.bb

-You will now have a generated recipe `helloIotTech_0.1.bb` with the source code: `helloworld.c` and `example.patch`
+You will now have a generated recipe `helloSqueed_0.1.bb` with the source code: `helloworld.c` and `example.patch`

 For fun lets edit `helloworld.c`

-    nano meta-iot-tech-day/recipes-example/example/helloIotTech-0.1/helloworld.c
+    nano meta-squeed/recipes-example/example/helloSqueed-0.1/helloworld.c

-I change my example to print "Hello IoT Tech Day!" instead.
+I change my example to print `Live long and prosper.\n` instead.

 We also need an image that we will add our recipe to

-    mkdir -p meta-iot-tech-day/recipes-core/images
+    mkdir -p meta-squeed/recipes-core/images

 Using nano (or your favorit editor) create the following image recipe

-    nano meta-iot-tech-day/recipes-core/images/qemu-iot-tech-image.bb
+    nano meta-squeed/recipes-core/images/qemu-squeed-image.bb

 Enter the following information:

     require recipes-core/images/core-image-minimal.bb

-    IMAGE_INSTALL += " helloIotTech"
+    IMAGE_INSTALL += " helloSqueed"

-__Note__ It's important to add a space in front of `helloIotTech`!
+__Note__ It's important to add a space in front of `helloSqueed`!

-Go back to the `build` directory.
-For me that's `/home/oscar/yocto/poky/build`
+Go back to the `qemu-build` directory.
+For me that's `/home/oscar/yocto/poky/qemu-build`

-    cd build
+    cd qemu-build

-Now as a final step we need to add our new layer `meta-iot-tech-day` to our configuration file `conf/bblayers.conf`.
+Now as a final step we need to add our new layer `meta-squeed` to our configuration file `conf/bblayers.conf`.

-    bitbake-layers add-layer $HOME/yocto/poky/meta-iot-tech-day/
+    bitbake-layers add-layer $HOME/yocto/poky/meta-squeed/

 The last argument is the path to our created layer. __Make sure that it reflects the path that you have.__